Rick Colella: Post-Olympic life

 Colella and his wife Terry have raised four children, Elise, Mariel, Brian and Angie.
-For the past seven years, the Colellas have dedicated themselves to raising money for research to find a cure for facioscapulohumeral disease (FSHD), a common form of muscular dystrophy that affects their son Brian.
+For the past twenty years, the Colellas have dedicated themselves to raising money for research to find a cure for facioscapulohumeral disease (FSHD), a common form of muscular dystrophy that affects their son Brian.
 They formed FSH Friends, an organization that they run out of their home.
-They work to raise money and put on an annual auction gala that takes place in the end of January.
+They work to raise money and put on an annual auction gala that takes place the beginning of February.
 They've also co-sponsored local workshops, bringing researchers together from around the world, to help move the research forward.